erigontech/erigon/docs/programmers_guide/indices.md

 Max key size: 551byte (same for key of sub-bucket)

-Please take a look on 'Picture 3' it illustrates the high-level idea, but LMDB stores it different way.
+Please take a look on 'Picture 3' again - it illustrates the high-level idea, but LMDB stores it different way.
-When used sub-bucket (DupSort DBI) it has no "value", it does join bytes of key and value and store it as 'key':
+'Picture 4' shows - sub-bucket (DupSort DBI) has no "value", it does join bytes of key and value and store it as 'key':

 ```
 // Picture 4